-All expenditure is recognised in the period in which a liability is incurred and has been classified under headings that aggregate all costs related to that category.
+All expenditure is recognised once there is a legal or constructive obligation to transfer economic benefit to a third party, it is probable that a transfer of economic benefits will be required in settlement and the amount of the obligation can be measured reliably.
+Expenditure is classified under headings that aggregate all costs related to that category.
 Where costs cannot be directly attributed to particular headings they have been allocated on a basis consistent with the use of resources, with central staff costs allocated on the basis of time spent, and depreciation charges allocated on the portion of the asset's use.
 All resources expended are inclusive of any irrecoverable VAT.